INM-6/alpaca/doc/examples/simple.rst

 Imported functions
 ~~~~~~~~~~~~~~~~~~

-You can also wrap any imported function in the decorator:
+We can also wrap any imported function in the decorator:

 .. code-block:: python